 7.6 The Board of Arbitration shall not have any power to alter or change any of the provisions of this Agreement or to substitute any new provisions, for any existing provisions, nor to give any decisions inconsistent with the terms and provisions of this Agreement.

-7.7 Each of the parties to this Agreement will bear the expenses of the Arbitrator appointed by it and the parties will jointly bear the expense of the Chairman.
+7.7 Each of the parties to this Agreement will bear the expenses of the Arbitrator appointed by it and the parties will jointly bear the expense of the Chairperson.

 ARTICLE 8 - NO STRIKES, NO LOCKOUTS